chloeekk/chloeekk.github.io/content/posts/agent-vs-knowledge-base/index.md

 The reason is that most AI models do not directly access your proprietary information; they mostly rely on general knowledge learned from training data.
 To enable AI to truly “get things done,” it requires two key components: **Agents** and **Knowledge Bases**.
 The agent serves as AI’s “action brain,” capable of understanding instructions, invoking tools, and executing tasks; the knowledge base acts as AI’s “memory repository,” storing enterprise data, documents, and rules so the AI can access and utilize up-to-date information.

+If you first need a concise definition of Agent, knowledge base, RAG, and MCP, start with the [AI glossary for beginners](https://chloevolution.com/posts/ai-glossary-for-beginners/), then return here for the complete workflow.

 However, before diving deeper, we need to distinguish several easily confused concepts: